 - A heritage of apprenticeship training with clear structure and goals in place, together with a diverse staff team to offer oversight and feedback.

-Over the last three years, TENT has supported twelve apprentices both at St Paul’s and Emmanuel church, of whom one is now employed in a full-time capacity at St Paul’s and another is studying at GWC.
+Over the last three years, TENT has supported twelve apprentices both at Christ Church and Emmanuel church, of whom one is now employed in a full-time capacity at Christ Church and another is studying at GWC.
 Others are playing important roles in their local church and some are still considering the possibility of paid gospel ministry.